 Landing pages are the bread and butter of many businesses.
 This is especially true in Knowledge Commerce.
 You need a way to funnel your traffic to a specific destination that might help consumers convert.

 You may already have landing pages, but do they help your bottom line?
 If not, you might need to make a few adjustments to turn them into high-converting landing pages.

 It doesn't have to involve a complete overhaul.
 In fact, sometimes the smallest changes can yield the biggest results, such as altering the color of a CTA button or exchanging the image for a more relevant one.

-But first, we’ll cover some of the basics of landing pages, including what they are, why they’re important, and what a “good” conversion rate is.
-If you’d rather just skip to our 15 tips, click here.
+But before we go any farther, we’ll cover some of the basics of landing pages, including what they are, why they’re important, and what a “good” conversion rate is.

 What Is a Landing Page?

 A landing page is a web page that presents a unique opportunity.
 It typically has no external or internal links except for the CTA, and most of landing pages incorporate both images and text to guide the reader toward the desired outcome.